Nicole Sambursky, Chemical Engineering, Innovation and Technological Entrepreneurship (MSITE)

 As a sophomore, Nicole worked during summer and winter breaks at the Shaw Group’s Stone & Webster, a nuclear consulting firm.
 “I got some really good hands-on managerial experience,” she says, “and I also learned that nuclear engineering wasn’t quite right for me.”
 Following that valuable lesson, Nicole shifted her focus to chemical engineering

-After finishing her bachelor’s, Nicole decided to broaden her areas of expertise by enrolling in the Master of Science in Innovation and Technological Entrepreneurship (MSITE)
+After finishing her bachelor’s at Middlesex Community College, Nicole decided to broaden her areas of expertise by transferring and enrolling in the Master of Science in Innovation and Technological Entrepreneurship (MSITE)

 program at UMass Lowell.
 “It was too soon to be doing an M.B.A., but I’ve always been interested in business and in developing new products,” she says.
 Nicole is enjoying working on small teams on challenges such as creating a business plan for an innovative optical pressure sensor being developed by a UMass Lowell professor and designing new products around existing patents.